CCA-Public/digital-archives-manual/guides/triage.md

 You may find in some cases that neither Bitcurator nor FTK Imager is able to extract files from a disk image.
 Typically this will be because the media is formatted using a file system that modern operating systems cannot read.

 Nine times out of ten, when a disk image cannot be read or mounted on a modern machine it is because the disk is using the HFS file system.
 HFS (Hierarchical File System) is an Apple file system associated with "Classic" versions of the Mac operating system (i.e., those prior to OS X).
 Although modern machines cannot read HFS natively, we can use an open source tool called HFSExplorer (included in Bitcurator) to export usable files from such disks.
+This is the same tool used by Brunnhilde to characterize and extract files from HFS-formatted disks.

-In order to feed a disk image into HFSExplorer, we must first convert our E01 disk image into a raw format that HFSExplorer can read.
+HFSExplorer can only read raw disk images.
+If starting with an EWF/E01 forensic disk image, you must first convert our E01 disk image into a raw format that HFSExplorer can read.
 To do this we will utilize a command-line utility called ewfexport.
 In Bitcurator, open a command line terminal, navigate to the directory containing the target .E01 disk image, and enter the command

 ```ewfexport [FILENAME.E01]```